istvan-derda/while-parser/README.md

 And it supports some syntactic sugar like the `LOOP` statement and `VAR = VAR` as well as `VAR = CONST` for user-friendliness.

+Line comments can be written with the prefix `//` and block comments like `/* ... */`.
+They will be ignored by the parser.

 **Grammar:**
 ```ANTLRv4
 grammar While;